Chief Executive Officer

-Sims was named chief executive officer at Medical City Fort Worth June 2017.
-Since 2014, Sims has served as senior vice president and chief operating officer at Hospital Corporation of America’s (HCA) Tulane Health System, where he was responsible for daily operations of two acute care hospitals with over 500 beds and 35 hospital based clinics.
+Sims was named chief executive officer at Medical City Fort Worth in 2017.
+Sims came to Fort Worth after serving as senior vice president and chief operating officer at Hospital Corporation of America’s (HCA) Tulane Health System, where he was responsible for daily operations of two acute care hospitals with more than 500 beds and 35 hospital based clinics.
 His leadership is credited with remarkable improvements in patient experience, service line growth and recruitment of top talent to the organization.
 He led more than $50 million in construction and capital improvements and exhibited a commitment to the community, having served on multiple community boards including the Louisiana Chapter of the American College of Healthcare Executives.

 Sims received a Master of Health Administration from the University of Arkansas for Medical Sciences (UAMS) and holds an undergraduate degree from Louisiana State University (LSU).
 He was also awarded the 2016 UAMS Alumnus of the Year and in 2015 the Modern Healthcare Up and Comer Award.

 Terry Loftus, MD

 Terry Loftus, MD, joined Medical City Fort Worth in September 2017.
 Prior to this, he was president of Loftus Health, a healthcare consulting company committed to educating physician leaders on how to successfully implement programs that improve the delivery of healthcare.
 Previously he was the medical director of surgical services and clinical resources for Banner Health in Phoenix, Arizona, as well as chief medical officer (CMO) of Banner Boswell Medical Center.